 I was a 2012-2013 Stanton Nuclear Security Fellow at the RAND Corporation, a 2008-2010 postdoctoral research associate at the National Center for Risk and Economic Analysis of Terrorism Events (CREATE) at the University of Southern California, and a 2005 ASME/AAAS Science & Technology Policy Fellow.
 I hold a Ph.D. in Engineering and Public Policy from Carnegie Mellon University and a B.S. in Chemical Engineering from the University of California, San Diego.

 I live near Washington, D.C. with my wife and children.

 This is my personal website.
-Opinions expressed here and in my publications elsewhere are my own, and do not necessarily reflect the views of the Global Catastrophic Risk Institute, ABS Consulting, or anyone else.
+Opinions expressed here and in my publications elsewhere are my own, and do not necessarily reflect the views of current or previous employers.